code0o0/MAS-TGBot/README.md

 ## Origin
 - qBittorrent
-- Select files from Torrent before downloading using qbittorrent
+- Select files from Torrent before downloading using qbittorrent and aria2c.
 - Leech (splitting, thumbnail for each user, setting as document or as media for each user)
 - ~~Stop duplicates for all tasks except yt-dlp tasks~~ (This function will be optimized or deleted later.)
 - Zip/Unzip G-Drive links